In Morocco we did the Exotic Morocco tour with Travel Talk Tours, and this tour is all about our experience on that trip.

 Situated in North Africa, Morocco gets incredibly hot in the summer months (40C+), and quite cool in the Winter months, particularly at night and higher altitudes.
 There’s even skiing in the Winter.

-Is a tour of Morocco with Travel Talk Tours for you?
+Is the Exotic Morocco tour of Morocco with Travel Talk Tours for you?